chisui/dakka/thesis/main.md

 3. We leverage that n-tuples of `Constraints` are `Constraints` themselves.
    In this case `()` can be seen as an 0-tuple and thus equates to `Constraint` that always holds.

-The `Creates` typefamily is useful for defining assumtions that concern the hierarchy of the Actorsystem.
+The `Creates` typefamily is useful for defining assumptions that concern the hierarchy of the Actorsystem.
-For example we can formulate an assumtion that states that all Actors in a given Actor system fulfill a certain constraint.
+For example we can formulate an assumption that states that all Actors in a given Actor system fulfill a certain constraint.

 ```haskell
 type family AllActorsImplement